 This ancient Greek city continues to impress visitors time and again.
 The Temple of Aphrodite, the marble quarries and the archaeological sites are absolutely breathtaking.
 The Temple of Aphrodite dates back to centuries ago and is not only the oldest but also the most sacred sites in Turkey.
 It’s named after Aphrodite, the Greek Goddess of fertility and love.
 Similarly, the Marble Temple includes two bath complexes, a stadium, a theatre and other historic structures.

 Location – The most convenient and fastest way to get to Aphrodisias is via plane.
-A flight from Istanbul is about 4 hours.
+A flight from Turkey vacation hot spot, Istanbul is about 4 hours.
 However, from Pamukkale it’s about 129km and 133km from Ephesus.

 3. Hierapolis-Pamukkale (1988)